-3 A: When did Wangari Maathai win the Nobel Peace Prize?
+- A: When did Wangari Maathai win the Nobel Peace Prize?

 B: She won it in 2004.

-A: Where did she receive the prize?
+- A: Where did she receive the prize?

-B: She received it in Oslo.
+- B: She received it in Oslo.

-A: What did she do to win the prize?
+- A: What did she do to win the prize?

-B: She founded the Green Belt Movement.
+- B: She founded the Green Belt Movement.

-A: Is that all?
+- A: Is that all?

 B: No. She has encouraged Kenyan women to plant trees to fight desertification.
-And she has not given up
+And she has not given up yet!

-trees to fight desertification.
-And she $\underline{has}$ not $\underline{given}$ up yet!

-4 a) Their father has a nice car. → possession b) She has to live with her grandmother. → obligation c) Their grandparents have many large farms in the south. → possession d) They had to call the hause to curring.
-A philation d) They had to sell the house to survive. $\rightarrow$ obligation

-- 5 a) Ellen Sirleaf Johnson has worked hard to achieve reconciliation. - b) She has had to fight against the opposition. - c) She has lived with her grandmother for 5 years. - d) They have had to sell their house in order to survive. - a) Does she have to live with her grandmother?b) Has she achieved a lot for her country? - c) Who planted all these trees? - d) Has she worked with the local communities? - 7 a) 'George Weah has not won the presidential election!' the radio station announced. b) Some governments have not understood the importance of education. c) She has not held important positions in - the government. - $\boldsymbol{d}$ ) 'Don't give up!' she shouted.
+- 4 a) Their father has a nice car. → possession b) She has to live with her grandmother. → obligation c) Their grandparents have many large farms in the south. → possession d) They had to call the hermitian to purplet the south of the south o - d) They had to sell the house to survive. $\rightarrow$ obligation - 5 a) Ellen Sirleaf Johnson has worked hard to achieve reconciliation. - b) She has had to fight against the opposition. - c) She has lived with her grandmother for 5 years. - d) They have had to sell their house in order to survive. - 6 a) Does she have to live with her grandmother?b) Has she achieved a lot for her country? - c) Who planted all these trees? - d) Has she worked with the local communities? - 7 a) 'George Weah has not won the presidential election!' the radio station announced.b) Some governments have not understood - the importance of education. - c) She has not held important positions in the government. - d) 'Don't give up!' she shouted.